AbdulazizAlrabiah/Meme/README.md

 ## Contributing

-This repository is MemeMe-V2 app for Udacity IOS developer.
+This repository is MemeMe app for Udacity IOS developer.